Skip to main content

 Mesh vs. Chain

-In Spacemesh we often talk about the "mesh"; indeed, it's where the "mesh" in the name "Spacemesh" comes from.
-For all intents and purposes, as far as applications and integration are concerned, you can consider this a legacy idea (in its original design Spacemesh consisted of a DAG topology with many blocks per layer, but the design has evolved) as there is only one canonical block per layer and all transactions in a layer have a strict ordering.
-We therefore use the terms "mesh" and "chain" interchangeably.
-The "mesh" still refers to the many proposals produced each layer, but these are ephemeral (read on) and are usually not relevant from the application layer.
+Now, there is only one canonical block per layer and all transactions in a layer have a strict ordering.
+Therefore, we use the terms "mesh" and "chain" interchangeably.
+The "mesh" still refers to the many proposals produced each layer, but these are ephemeral (read on) and are usually not relevant from the application layer perspective.

 Two Types of Data

 The Spacemesh network consists of both ephemeral and evergreen data.
-Ephemeral data is gossiped and may be stored for some time, but eventually pruned as it's not required to sync from genesis, reconstruct history, or verify the current state.
+Ephemeral data is gossiped and may be stored for some time, but is eventually pruned as it is not required to sync from genesis, reconstruct history, or verify the current state.
 Only archival nodes store ephemeral data forever.
-Miner proposals (stored temporarily) and Hare messages (never stored) are ephemeral.
+Block proposals (stored temporarily) and Hare messages (never stored) are ephemeral.

-By contrast, evergreen data must be kept forever.
-It's essential to reconstructing history and to verifying the current state of the mesh.
+By contrast, evergreen data is kept forever.
+It is essential for reconstructing history and for verifying the current state of the mesh.
 Therefore, all nodes store it forever.
 Blocks and transactions are evergreen.

 Global State

-The global state is the current state of every Spacemesh account: i.e., its balance, code, counter value, and storage.
+The global state is the current state of every Spacemesh account (i.e., its balance, code, counter value, and storage).
 The entire global state as of a current block or layer can be summarized in a single global state hash value (which two nodes can compare to see if they agree on the canonical state at any given point in time).
-Global state is never gossiped or shared among nodes (except as part of fast sync, which we haven't built yet).
-It's calculated based on a node's view of history, i.e., every canonical block and transaction since genesis.
+Global state is never gossiped or shared among nodes (except as part of fast sync, which we have not built yet).
+The global state is calculated based on a node's view of history (i.e., every canonical block and transaction since genesis).
 Global state is therefore implicit rather than explicit.

 Time

-Time in Spacemesh is broken down into epochs which are two weeks long on mainnet.
-Epochs contain layers that are five minutes long; one epoch is exactly 4032 layers.
+Time in Spacemesh is broken down into epochs two weeks long on the mainnet.
+An epoch contains layers that are five minutes long, and one epoch is exactly 4032 layers.
 Epochs and layers are both zero-indexed.
-The first two epochs, i.e., epochs 0 and 1, consisting of layers [0-8063], were an initial genesis bootstrapping period that contained no blocks or transactions.
-Epochs and layers are uniquely identified by their index, and there can never be more than one with the same index; it doesn't make sense to talk about two "different" layers with the same index, just as it doesn't make sense to talk about two "different" days with the same date.
+The first two epochs (i.e., epochs 0 and 1, consisting of layers [0-8063]) were an initial genesis bootstrapping period that contained no blocks or transactions.
+Epochs and layers are uniquely identified by their index, and there can never be more than one with the same index.
+It does not make sense to talk about two "different" layers with the same index, just as it does not make sense to talk about two "different" days with the same date.

 Reorgs and Canonicity